wp-plugins/quick-contact-form/readme.txt

 [qcf]

 = How do I change the colours? =
-Edit the 'quick-contact-form-styles.css' or used the Custom CSS option on the plugin settings pages.
+Edit the 'quick-contact-form-styles.css' or use the styling options.

 = Can I add more fields? =
 No.